rhevorn/shape/docs/USAGE.md

 type matrix.

-Prefer explicit `shape.New[T]` when custom callbacks, cross-field behavior, or a contract independent of struct tags is required.
+Prefer explicit `shape.New[T]` when custom callbacks, cross-field behavior, or a Schema independent of struct tags is required.

 ## 4. JSON behavior